 Large Breasts Treatment

-The most common way to treat enlarged breasts is through a breast reduction procedure.
-In a breast reduction procedure the excess gland, fat and tissue is removed through scars placed around the areola and under the breast.
+The most common way to treat large breasts is through a breast reduction procedure.
+In a large breast reduction procedure the excess gland, fat and tissue is removed through scars placed around the areola and under the breast.
 Significant reductions can result in a more visually appealing breast, as well as reduce some of the functional symptomotology.

 Another method for treating enlarged breasts or mammary hypertrophy is through breast liposuction.
 Using a Bodytite radiofrequency assisted liposuction, SmartLipo laser assisted liposuction, or Vaser ultrasound assisted liposuction the breast gland and fat can be heated, liquefied and removed.
 There energy assisted liposuction techniques will reduce the volume of the breast and the heat will induce a tightening and lifting effect on the nipple areola complex.
 For breast reduction patients, these techniques have the advantage of minimal to no visible scarring and good skin tightening.